Babcock leads Britain's FTSE higher on nuclear contract win

 By Tricia Wright

-LONDON, March 31 UK shares rose on Monday, led by Babcock after a nuclear contract win and underpinned by mining companies on hopes for stimulus measures in China.
-The blue-chip index was still set for its first quarterly drop since June, though.
+LONDON, March 31 Britain's top shares rose on Monday, led by Babcock on the back of a nuclear contract win, and underpinned by appetite for downtrodden insurers and resurgent miners.

-Babcock advanced 4.6 percent in brisk trade.
-The engineering contractor and its U.S. peer Fluor were named preferred bidders for a 14-year, 7 billion-pound ($11.7 billion) contract to manage the decommissioning of Britain's nuclear sites.
+Babcock advanced 4.5 percent, the top FTSE 100 riser by some margin in brisk trade, as the engineering contractor and its U.S. peer Fluor were named preferred bidders for a 14-year, 7 billion pound ($11.7 billion) contract to manage the decommissioning of Britain's nuclear sites.

-The stock's gains almost recouped its losses last week, when Babcock announced a big rights issue to fund the acquisition of helicopter firm Avincis.
+The share price gains saw Babcock almost recoup the losses seen last week when it announced a big rights issue to fund the acquisition of helicopter firm Avincis.

-"Positivity in the stock from what I call 'gold-plated government contracts' (on account of both prestige and value) should extend the share price to my six-month target of at least 1,550 pence," said Jordan Hiscott, a senior trader at Gekko Global Markets.
-The shares are currently trading at 1,351 pence.
+"Positivity in the stock from what I call 'gold plated government contracts' (on account of both prestige and value) should extend the share price to my six-month target of at least 1,550 pence," Jordan Hiscott, senior trader at Gekko Global Markets, said.
+The shares are currently trading at 1,350 pence.

-Trading volume in Babcock was almost four times its 90-day daily average.
-Turnover for the UK benchmark as a whole was around half the daily average.
+Trading volume in Babcock was almost three times its 90-day daily average around mid session, compared with turnover of around one third of the daily average for the UK benchmark as a whole.

+Insurers rallied, with Resolution, Aviva and Legal & General all up 0.8-1.8 percent, having slumped in the previous session.

+The life insurance sector fell as much as 7.1 percent on Friday on concerns about the extent of a leaked investigation by a UK regulator, before regaining some of its losses after the regulator said the investigation would be limited.

-Mining companies rose 0.9 percent.
-That took their rally since their March 20 low to around 6 percent.
+Miners rose 0.7 percent to take their rally since a March 20 low to nearly 6 percent.

-A string of weak economic data from China has led to expectations the government will try to boost demand in the world's largest metals consumer.
-The Chinese premier said last week China could act to support infrastructure investment.
+After a string of weaker data reports from China, expectations are building over possible intervention by the government to boost demand in the world's largest metals consumer.
+The Chinese Premier said last week China could act to support infrastructure investment.

-But the sector retreated from an intraday peak as copper fell after hitting a two-week high earlier on Monday, The FTSE 100 index consequently slipped from an earlier two-week high to trade up 11.03 points, or 0.2 percent, at 6,626.61 points by 1422 GMT.
+But the sector traded off its session highs, with copper down slightly after hitting a two-week high earlier on Monday.

-"A bit of a bounce in the sector ... just on hopes that commodity prices will get a fillip from the Chinese stimulus - although actually metals prices haven't bounced as much as we might have expected, which I think is why the markets are generally just tailing off," said Matt Basi, head of sales trading at CMC Markets.
+"A bit of a bounce in the sector this morning just on hopes that commodity prices will get a fillip from the Chinese stimulus - although actually metals prices haven't bounced as much as we might have expected which I think is why the markets are generally just tailing off now," Matt Basi, head of sales trading at CMC Markets, said.

 "Potential for shareholder returns at Rio Tinto is larger and could be sooner than any of its peer group including BHP," analysts at Credit Suisse wrote in a note.

-The FTSE 100 index was still down almost 2 percent for the year on the last day of the first quarter, set for its first quarterly fall since last June.
-Concern over the economic impact of tension between Russia and the West, as well as weaker data from the United States and China, hit stocks early in the year.
+However, the index was still down almost 2 percent for the year on the last day of the first quarter, and set for its first quarterly fall since June last year.

+Concerns over the economic impact of ongoing tensions between Russia and the West over Ukraine, as well as weaker data from the United States and China, hit stocks in the early part of the year.

 "If you look at the sell-off we've had compared to all the negative news we have, we would have seen a much worse sell-off if there wasn't underlying strength in this market to start with," IG's Madden said.